Semantic cache

 What we promise

-M5 is opt-in per workload, threshold-tunable per workload, tier- gated to Production, byte-exact on serve (cached response returned verbatim), and graceful-degrade on missing infrastructure.
-We never silently swap a customer's requested model under M5 — the cache always returns the model that was served originally.
+M5 is opt-in per workload, threshold-tunable per workload, tier- gated to the paid tiers, byte-exact on serve (cached response returned verbatim), and graceful-degrade on missing infrastructure.
+We never silently swap a customer's requested model under M5.
+The cache always returns the model that was served originally.

 Parent index: How it works.
 Cache family: M2 exact cache · M6 prompt cache.